Displacement energy of Lagrangian 3-spheres: A deformed Floer complex

 We call an above torus orbit an equator in the fiber.
 Then pick a circle in the base $C_{r}=\lbrace \abs{z} =r, r>b>a \rbrace \subset \mathbb{C}$.
 The 3-tori formed by crossing an equator with a base circle are of our interest.
 In particular these tori are monotone with minimal Maslov number two.
 Note that if we pick a segment connecting $a$ and $b$ and cross the segment with equators which degenerate at endpoints then we get a Lagrangian 3-sphere, Hamiltonian isotopic to the zero section.
 To compare this one-parameter family of Lagrangian tori with the Oakley-Usher construction \cite{OU} we mentioned in Section 3, this family $L_{\lambda}$ corresponds to $L^{\lambda}_{1, 1}$.

 From above approaches we get all the information to count Maslov two disks with boundary on $L_{\lambda}$ so that we can write down the disk potential function explicitly.
-Up to a change of coordinates it is
+In specific coordinates it is

 We omit the energy parameter here since $L_{\lambda}$ is monotone.
 It is easy to check that this potential function has a one-dimensional critical loci, which indicates that with respect to some weak bounding cochain the Floer cohomology of $L_{\lambda}$ is nonzero hence $L_{\lambda}$ is nondisplaceable in $T^{*}S^{3}$.